Mt Field National Park

 There's a wide variety of wildlife in the park, including many of Tasmania's native mammals and endangered species, such as the eastern quoll and the eastern barred bandicoot.
 Eleven of Tasmania's twelve endemic birds can be seen here, too.

-Mt Field National Park offers downhill skiing and snowboarding, with tows operating in winter and good cross-country skiing across the higher plateaux.
+Mt Field National Park offers downhill skiing and snowboarding, with tows operating in winter and good cross-country skiing across the higher plateau.
 There are also many caves throughout the park, most only suited to experienced cavers.
 The Junee Cave, in the Junee State Reserve, south of the national park, is accessible to the general public.

 Camping and accommodation